Congregation B'nai Israel

 Upon learning of a family member’s death… whether your loved one has died at home or in the hospital, in town or out of town, the first thing you should do is to make the following two phone calls:

-1. To Rabbi Schultz, Rabbi Marion or Cantor Rubel at (203) 336-1858.
+1. To Rabbi Schultz, Rabbi Marion or Cantor Harris at (203) 336-1858.
 They will provide support, information and counseling as you make decisions about the funeral arrangements.
 They will also advise you as to their availability (day and time) for the funeral service.

 2. To the funeral home.
 They will guide you through the complete process, arranging every detail from the moment you call to the completion of burial.
 Most Jewish funerals in the Greater Bridgeport area use Abraham L. Green and Son Funeral Home, 88 Beach Road, Fairfield, CT 06824, (203) 255-8993.